treeman/why_cryptocurrencies/chapters/what_is_a_cryptocurrency.markdown

 + You don't need anyones permission when giving cash in person
 + You don't need to trust a third party to confirm payments, you just give them cash in hand

-This also applies to cryptocurrencies which you can do digitally.
 Additionally there's no central authority who controls it:

 + New coins follow a fixed issuance schedule